5 Mexican Breakfastsyou need to tryin Mexico City

 Tacos de Guisado

-Big metal pots filled with slow-cooked stews like tinga, chicharrón en salsa verde, picadillo, or mole.
-You point at the one you want, they throw it into a tortilla, and suddenly breakfast becomes the best meal of the day.
+Big clay pots filled with slow-cooked stews like tinga, chicharrón en salsa verde, picadillo, or mole.
+You point at the one you want, they throw it into a fresh tortilla, and suddenly breakfast becomes the best meal of the day.
 This is how half of Mexico City eats every morning.
-The people standing at those metal counters at 7am are not playing around.

 Best with: homemade salsa and a squeeze of lime